Long-distance quantum communication over noisy networks without long-time quantum memory

 \section{Abstract}

 The problem of sharing entanglement over large distances is crucial for implementations of quantum cryptography.
-A possible scheme for long distance entanglement sharing and communication exploits networks, whose nodes share EPR pairs.
-In [Perseguers {\it et al.}, Phys.
-Rev. A 78,062324 (2008)] an important isomorphism between storing quantum information in dimension $D$ and transmission of quantum information in $D+1$ network has been put forward.
-It implies that fault tolerant quantum computing allows in principle for long distance quantum communication.
-However, in fault-tolerant schemes, one usually considers creating known encoded states.
-However the process of encoding and decoding is exposed to error.
-We show that during this stage fidelity drops by a constant factor related to the volume of circuit that replaces a gate, while going to an upper level of concatenation.
-This shows explicitly, that it is possible to obtain long distance entanglement in $2D$ network.
-For $3D$ networks, much simpler schemes are possible, e.g. due to existence of Kitaev topological quantum memory, shich uses $2D$ lattice.
-Again, we consider explicitly the encoding and decoding stages.
-In [Dennis {\it et al.} J. Math.
-Phys.
-43, 4452 (2002)] such scheme was provided in terms of gates.
-Here we propose a very simple scheme, based solely on syndrome measurements.
-It is then showed that the scheme is equivalent to teleporting the state to be encoded through some virtual EPR pair existing within the rest of qubits.
-We then present numerical simulation of performance of such encoding/decoding scheme.
+A possible scheme for long-distance entanglement sharing and quantum communication exploits networks whose nodes share Einstein-Podolsky-Rosen (EPR) pairs.
+In Perseguers {\it et al.} [Phys.
+Rev. A \textbf{78}, 062324 (2008)] the authors put forward an important isomorphism between storing quantum information in a dimension $D$ and transmission of quantum information in a $D+1$-dimensional network.
+We show that it is possible to obtain long-distance entanglement in a noisy two-dimensional (2D) network, even when taking into account that encoding and decoding of a state is exposed to an error.
+For 3D networks we propose a simple encoding and decoding scheme based solely on syndrome measurements on 2D Kitaev topological quantum memory.
+Our procedure constitutes an alternative scheme of {\it state injection} that can be used for universal quantum computation on 2D Kitaev code.
+It is shown that the encoding scheme is equivalent to teleporting the state, from a specific node into a whole two-dimensional network, through some virtual EPR pair existing within the rest of network qubits.
+We present an analytic lower bound on fidelity of the encoding and decoding procedure, using as our main tool a modified metric on space-time lattice, deviating from a taxicab metric at the first and the last time slices.